-When thinking of aging in place or creating a home with a universal design, not enough consideration is put into the exterior of a home.
+When thinking of aging in place or creating a home with a universal design, not enough consideration is put into a home's exterior.
 As we grow older, our ability to maintain areas can become more difficult, plus there are safety concerns that can make it harder to navigate the outdoors.
-That’s why it’s so critical to put extra thought into the exterior of a home when designing a plan to age in place.
+That's why putting extra thought into a home's exterior is critical when designing a plan to age in place.

 Here are some ideas to consider: